 BMPs.
-Activities may result in temporary localized impacts to biological resources in the preparation of the land for EHEC production; however, these potential impacts can be mitigated through the implementation of BMPs (e.g., the installation of silt fencing, temporary covers, vegetative filter strips, or retention basins).
-Other BMPs that might be used to reduce adverse cumulative impacts to biological resources include incorporation of conservation buffers into and along the borders of currently producing agricultural fields.
+Activities may result in temporary localized impacts to biological resources in the preparation of the land for EHEC production; however, these potential impacts can be mitigated through the implementation of BMPs (e.g., the installation of silt fencing, temporary covers, vegetative filter strips, or retention basins) and would be identified in USDA APHIS BRS permitting requirements specific to the proposed EHEC project.
+DOE may require other site- and plant-specific BMPs.
+Other practices to reduce potential adverse cumulative impacts to biological resources include incorporation of conservation buffers into and along the borders of currently producing agricultural fields.
 Buffers provide multiple benefits to ecosystems, including the conservation and continuity of natural habitats, increased habitat areas, the protection of sensitive habitats such as watersheds and an increased access to local natural resources.
 Buffers can be designed and tailored towards local ecosystems and site-specific conservation needs.

-Specific mitigation measures could be necessary to reduce or eliminate the potential localized negative impacts to protected species.
-If the environmental compliance review recognizes that species or critical habitat protected under the ESA are potentially present, and the proposed confined field trial on the land could be determined to have negative impacts, it is not likely the site could be approved by DOE for the confined field trial.
+The USDA APHIS BRS permit may identify specific BMPs tailored to each proposed EHEC project to reduce or eliminate the potential localized negative impacts to protected species.
+BMPs could minimize the potential inadvertent spread of EHECs out of the confined field trial area, such as timing the harvest to minimize the spread of seed, and inspection and washing of mechanical equipment prior to exiting a field.
+DOE (or other Federal agency) may require a recipient of funding or a permit to implement appropriate BMPs as a condition of funding or permitting for a proposed EHEC project.
+DOE may require other site-and plant-specific BMPs.
+If the environmental compliance review recognizes that species or critical habitat protected under the ESA are potentially present, and the proposed confined field trial on the land could be determined to have negative impacts, it is not likely the site could be approved by DOE or another Federal agency for the confined field trial.